-There’s no shortage of challenges when it comes to securing the critical infrastructure.
+There’s no shortage of challenges when it comes to securing critical infrastructure.
 These are very complex, interconnected systems, and highly motivated, potentially well-trained and funded adversaries target them.
 And should critical infrastructure systems become unavailable, whether electrical, financial, or communications systems – every public sector organization and private enterprise that relies on them is also in danger of being severely hampered, or even shut down.

 Yet, in many ways that interdependency, while not always to the same fundamental level, is true of all businesses.
 We all depend on contractors, service providers, and other businesses large and small to get the work done that we need completed.
 That was my takeaway when reading the Framework for Improving Critical Infrastructure Cybersecurity [.pdf] released last month.